FuncUI

 Passing constructor arguments

-Sometimes controls dont have a unit constructor and need constructor arguments.
+Sometimes controls don't have a unit constructor and need constructor arguments.
 Here is how you can pass them.

 [